raviranjan545/boed-calculation/README.md

 * **Mac/Linux Users:** Can run the default `pacenlm()` code block.
 * **Windows Users:** Must comment out the Mac/Linux block and uncomment the Windows block.
 The Windows block manually builds a PSOCK cluster (`parLapply`), exports the required packages and environments to the workers and reconstructs the pacenlm output object.

-## 📖 Methodology
+## Further reading

-For a brief overview of the ACE algorithm and how Approximate Expected SIG is calculated, we strongly recommend reading the overview of ACE in the Supplementary Information of the associated manuscript: https://doi.org/10.64898/2026.05.28.728579
+Before exploring these scripts, we strongly recommend reading the overview of ACE in the Supplementary Information of our preprint: https://doi.org/10.64898/2026.05.28.728579.
 For a deeper technical explanation, see Overstall, A. M., Woods, D. C., & Parker, B. M. (2020).
 Bayesian optimal design for ordinary differential equation models with application in biological science.
 Journal of the American Statistical Association.